juliarose/nice-colors/README.md

 # nice-colors

-For converting colors to and from hexadecimal and blending colors.
+For converting colors to and from hexadecimal, and for blending colors.

 ## Usage